Genially/plugins/README.md

 ### A Genially account

-Sign up for an account on https://genial.ly, finishe the onboarding process and create an empty Genially.
-You'll come back later.
+Sign up for an account on https://genial.ly, finish the onboarding process and create an empty Genially.
+You'll come back to it later.

 ### Access to the plugin development feature
 In order to develop plugins for Genially, your Genially account needs to be given access to the feature.
 If you are reading this, you probably already do!
 If you found this by accident but are interested, try to get in touch with us.